josephclaytonhansen/Arduino-w2811Led-with-Keypad/README.md

 * D0 : Rainforest Night
 * 11 : Mount Hylia *(this is sort of like a snowy, foggy, Sandy Beach)*

 As you can see, this leaves a TON of room for more palettes.
 The Uno will run out of memory before you run out of 2-digit codes.
+Even if you had unlimited memory on your Uno, though, the number of 2-digit codes doesn't even come CLOSE to how many palettes you could make.
+140 web colors and 16 colors in a palette means 8938078073721553883684253696000000 total possible palettes.

 ## Hardware defaults
 * Data pin for W2811 : 5